DevBaweja/Java-Core/README.md

 # Java-Core-Programs

-Contains Basic Practice of all the Main Concepts in Java Folder Names Starting with __ are for revision .
-It contains same concept with better implementation

-I suggest you to first look as Basic Folders(without __ prefix in front of it) then You may check out that remaining better implementation afterwards
+Contains basic practice of all the main concepts of Java from basics to advanced